Stump Grinding

 Fruitland Park: On the south shore of Lake Griffin, with lakefront properties featuring mature cypress and live oak.
 Lake County jurisdiction.
 Some properties have lake-adjacent root systems that require careful grinding to avoid any waterline or riparian zone complications.
 Older established neighborhood with mature tree stock and larger stump sizes as a result.

 Compact grinders are about narrow enough for most residential gates and fit most standard 36-inch residential gates.
 When you reach out, mention the gate width and the path to the stump.
-Wrong equipment on arrival wastes everyone's time.
+Those details help avoid a mismatch between access and equipment.

-Not if the crew knows where the heads are.
-Mark them or mention their location before the job.
+Irrigation risk is lower when heads and known lines are identified upfront.
+Mark them or mention their location before scheduling.
 Roots near a line at depth are worth discussing upfront if you know about them.